gSchool/ada-1-intro-to-ruby/06-apis/intro-to-apis.md

 - Discuss the difference between _websites_ and _APIs_
 - Explore an API using the browser
 - Define the key pieces of the _request/response cycle_
+  - Request:
+    - verb
-  - Request: HTTP verb and path
+    - path
+  - Response:
-  - Response: Status code
+    - status code

 ## So what is the Internet?